 C. During data acquisition, be mindful and cognizant of privacy and security by acquiring only the right amount of data.
 One of the best possible methods to reduce data security risk is to lower the procurement of sensitive data to begin with.

 D. Redundant data should be disposed off appropriately.
-Sensitive and delicate data like social security numbers must be properly deleted so that they cannot be retrieved and used maliciously.
+Sensitive and delicate data like social security numbers must properly deleted so that they cannot be retrieved and used maliciously.

 E. Be into proper computer management, which encompasses mandatory security practices.
 Adhere to proper cybersecurity hygiene.
 This means that you have to routinely patch software, use anti-virus software, use device passcodes, use whole-disk encryption, suspend inactive sessions and enable firewalls.